dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 * If we want to convert *from meters*, we just have to look up the coefficient in the dictionary
 * If we want to convert *to meters*, we can look up the coefficient in the dictionary and return its inverse
-* Otherwise, we combine the above two processess and return the product of the two coefficients.
+* Otherwise, we combine the above two processes and return the product of the two coefficients.

 "This is looking good", I said.
 "Let's try to implement the algorithm but just for the first case and see what happens".